VIA: Vancouver to Toronto

 The VIA Rail Canada pass through the Yellowhead Pass, which is a mountain

-pass across Continental
+pass across Continental Divide

-and British Columbia,
+British Columbia, and lies within

-circa 1910-1913, and the trains of their successor, the Canadian National
+circa 1910-1913, and the trains

-in contrast with that Canadian Pacific Railway still used the Spiral-Tunnel
+of their successor, the Canadian National Railway, run this route, in contrast with that Canadian Pacific Railway

-passenger trains run through the Yellowhead route.
+still used the Spiral-Tunnel route.
+At present, all VIA passenger trains run through the Yellowhead route.

 (L) The locomotive of the founder, Canadian National Railway is climbing